vlabserc/python-vlab-exp-exceptions/storyboard.md

 1) ModuleNotFoundError
 1) ImportError

-This article will explain about ValueError, KeyError, IndexError, ZeroDivisionError Exception in python with respect to real world problems faced by Tanmay in the self ordering machine at the pizza shop
+This article will explain about ValueError, KeyError, IndexError Exception in python with respect to real world problems faced by Tanmay in the self ordering machine at the pizza shop.
+The ZeroDivisionError is explained above

-**How to Catch Exceptions?**
+## How to Catch Exceptions?

 - Exceptions can be caught and handled using Try and except statements in python.
 - Statements which you feel can raise exceptions can be kept inside try block,and statements that can handle exception can be kept inside except block